telemetryjet/homebrew-tap/README.md

 # TelemetryJet Homebrew Tap
 This is a [Homebrew](http://brew.sh/) tap for the TelemetryJet project.
-Homebrew is used to manage TelemetryJet releases on MacOS.
+Homebrew is used to manage TelemetryJet CLI releases on MacOS.

 ## Setup
 *You must have Homebrew installed to follow these steps.*